How Defined Benefit Plans Can Deliver Guaranteed Lifetime Income

-As a result, the industry is scrambling to introduce lifetime income solutions into 401(k) plans.
+As a result, the industry has worked to introduce lifetime income solutions into 401(k) plans.
 While these attempts are well-intentioned and necessary for some, their complexity and high cost highlight the fundamental challenge that has been hard-coded into our retirement system – that defined contribution (DC) plans are unsuitable for providing lifetime income security.
 Fortunately, there is a simple enough response to these challenges – defined benefit (DB) programs, including cash balance plans, are excellent solutions to this need.

-In the 1980s and 1990s, 401(k) plans entered the U.S. pension market as a tax-deferred and flexible supplemental retirement savings system.
-Their design and features emphasize transparency, flexibility and individualism.
-There's no doubt that they are excellent vehicles for helping individuals save for retirement with a tax-deferred strategy.
 However, over time, these plans have become the primary source of retirement income for many Americans, even though they cannot pool risks in retirement – particularly the risk of outliving one's money, known as longevity risk.
 Risk pooling is the secret sauce that allows people with wildly uncertain individual lifespans to finance their retirement without fear of outliving their assets.
 It enables each individual to budget for their average life expectancy with the confidence that deviations from the average will cancel off across a population, giving everyone security in numbers.

 For 401(k) participants to take advantage of longevity risk pooling, they must purchase insurance from an insurance company.
 These products, called annuities, offer a stream of future payments, guaranteed to last for the rest of the participant's lifetime, in exchange for an upfront premium payment.
 To make this feasible, the insurer puts the premium into low-risk investments - pooling annuities together to decrease risk.
 However, this solution suffers from a few fundamental challenges:

-These factors create a drag on the income purchasers receive from an insurance annuity and are usually not explicitly priced.
-Instead, their impact is hidden in an insurer's assumptions to calculate the annuity cost.
 Therefore, it is misleading when annuities or other annuity-based products claim to charge no fees.
 While not charging an explicit fee, by adjusting the monthly income level they provide in exchange for the upfront payment, insurers have infinite flexibility to include margins for their expenses and profits.

 We have recently seen new attempts to solve this riddle, often by embedding immediate or deferred annuities inside 401(k) investment products.
 Unfortunately, while creative, these products suffer from all the same challenges and are obscured in more complicated models with bells and whistles that do not solve the core pricing challenge of insured annuities.